ZahinMai/BHAM-CTF.github.io/docs/README.md

 ## Challenge 6 - Shifty statements
 ### Challenge instructions
-O IGSK, O YGC, O IUTWAKXKJ
+ab3fjam{P-jhtl-P-zhd-P-jvuxblylk}7q2x

 ### Intended solve
-This is a Caesar cipher of "I CAME, I SAW, I CONQUERED", which has been shifted by 6 characters.
-To decrypt, a rotational shift of 20 is used.
-The flag is the decrypted text.
+This is a Caesar cipher of "tu3yctf{I-came-I-saw-I-conquered}7j2q", which has been shifted by 7 characters.
+To decrypt, a rotational shift of 19 is used.
+The flag is within the decrypted text.

-#### Flag: ctf{I CAME, I SAW, I CONQUERED}
+#### Flag: ctf{I-came-I-saw-I-conquered}

 ---